 “We pride ourselves on quality member service, and a legitimate SELCO representative will never try to pressure you into providing information,” Ziegler said.

-Account takeover attempts are on the rise, so be sure to fortify your personal firewall, monitor your accounts, and look for red flags.
+Account takeover attempts aren't going away, so be sure to fortify your personal firewall, monitor your accounts, and look for red flags.
 If you do receive questionable communications, be very skeptical.
 Awareness and vigilance will help put a lock on your accounts and sensitive information.

 “It can be tricky to navigate all the new tactics the fraudsters are rolling out, so don’t be afraid to ask for help,” Ziegler said.
 “Our representatives can share tips on password safety, setting up alerts, and other ways that you can keep your accounts safe.
 That’s why we’re here.”